-If you are replacing a component, remove the existing component before performing the installation procedure.
+If you are replacing a component, remove the existing component before performing the installation process.

-The following image indicates the location of the touchpad and provides a visual representation of the installation procedure.
+The following image(s) indicate the location of the touchpad and provides a visual representation of the installation procedure.

-- 1. Slide the touchpad into the slot on the palm-rest and keyboard assembly. - 2.
-Replace the two screws (M2x2) that secure the touchpad to the palm-rest and keyboard assembly. - 3.
-Adhere the tape that secures the touchpad to the palm-rest and keyboard assembly. - 4.
-Slide the touchpad cable into the connector on the touchpad and close the latch to secure the cable. - 5.
-Place the touchpad bracket into the slot on the palm-rest and keyboard assembly. - 6.
-Replace the three screws (M1.6x2) that secure the touchpad bracket to the palm-rest and keyboard assembly.
+- 1. Slide the touchpad into the slot on the palm-rest assembly. - 2.
+Replace the two screws (M2x2) that secure the touchpad to the palm-rest assembly. - 3.
+Adhere the tapes that secure the touchpad to the palm-rest assembly. - 4.
+Connect the touchpad cable to the system board and close the latch. - 5.
+Align the screw holes on the touchpad bracket with the screw holes on the palm-rest assembly. - 6.
+Replace the three screws (M2x2) that secure the touchpad bracket to the palm-rest assembly. - 7.
+Adhere the tapes that secure the touchpad bracket to the palm-rest assembly.